zabano/pg-jsonapi/docs/source/access.rst

     $$
     BEGIN

-        -- return true if the user is a global admin PERFORM * FROM users WHERE id = p_user_id AND is_superuser;
+        -- always return true for superusers
+        PERFORM * FROM users WHERE id = p_user_id AND is_superuser;
         IF FOUND THEN
             RETURN TRUE;